inventivtools/inventiv-critic-android/README.md

 }
 ```

-## Sending Customer Feedback Reports Using the Default Screen
+## Sending Customer Feedback Reports
-1. Enable shake detection in your main Application class to show a feedback report screen when the user shakes their device.
+Enable shake detection in your main Application class to show a feedback report screen when the user shakes their device.
 ```
     // do this after you call Critic.initialize(this, "YOUR_PRODUCT_ACCESS_TOKEN");
     Critic.startShakeDetection();
 ```

-2. Alternatively, you can show the default feedback report screen any time you like by calling the following method.
+Alternatively, you can show the default feedback report screen any time you like by calling the following method.
 ```
     Critic.showFeedbackReportActivity();
 ```

-## Sending Customer Feedback Reports Your Own Way
+## Customizing Feedback Reports
-1. Use the Product Access Token to submit a feedback report.
+Use the Product Access Token to submit a feedback report.
 Perform this work on a background thread.
 ```
     String description = "Text provided by your user.";